My tax script kept breaking. Claude Code read the whole thing and fixed it.

 → If you want the technical detail

-The full script — source code, configuration, and a walkthrough of each function — is on the AI Invoice Automation project page.
+The full script — source, config, and a function-by-function walkthrough — is in AI Invoice Automation (Gemini).